brevzin/cpp_proposals/2996_reflection/reflection.md

     can easily represent a mixed template argument list — containing types and nontypes — without fear of slicing values).

 # Examples

+We start with a number of example that show off what is possible with the proposed set of features.
+It is expected that these are mostly self-explanatory.
+Read ahead to the next section for a more systematic description of each element of this proposal.

 ## Back-And-Forth